-When Blizzard introduced the Zero-G 95 in the wee years of 2018, many skeptics were impressed with how hard such a light ski could be pushed.
+When Blizzard introduced the Zero G 95 in the wee years of 2018, many skeptics were impressed with how hard they could push such a light ski.
 This skiability came in large part due to their Carbon Drive construction, which when wrapped around a paulownia core, delivered hard-charging performance at a reasonable weight.
 After a few years elapsed, Blizzard introduced their improved Carbon Drive 2.0, which kept the same hard-charging performance as the original while making it a bit more approachable to the masses.
 As you've guessed, the new Carbon Drive 3.0 continues this evolution and is arguably their best version yet.
-Supportive but not overbearing, the Zero G-95 handles steep and scary terrain with poise, leaving behind any unwanted “hookiness” of its forebears.
-This laminate change also gives the Zero-G 95 an almost playful feel, which is something you'll surely appreciate on the long ski-out from your objective.
-From harvesting corn, to mid-winter powder, to far out mountaineering objectives, the Zero G-95 is a reliable partner for the job.
+Supportive but not overbearing, the Zero G 95 handles steep and scary terrain with poise, leaving behind any unwanted “hookiness” of its forebears.
+This laminate change also gives the Zero G 95 an almost playful feel, which is something you'll surely appreciate on the long ski out from your objective.
+From harvesting corn, to mid-winter powder, to far out mountaineering objectives, the Zero G 95 is a reliable partner for the job.

 - Carbon Drive 3.0 results in a supportive yet playful ride that is just plain fun underfoot.

 - Paulownia core keeps things light and poppy for your enjoyment.

 - Lots of effective edge for superior edge hold in challenging terrain.

 - Partial sidewall for better durability means you better like these skis (you will) because you're going to have them for a while.

 |Weight (pair)||2160g